Omega-3 For Kids: Safety, Benefits, Side Effects & Dosage

 Image: Shutterstock

-• Children may take dietary supplements, including fish oil, krill oil, cod liver oil, and algae oil, to meet their recommended daily needs for omega-3 fatty acids.
+• You may consider dietary supplements, including fish oil, krill oil, algae oil, or cod liver oil for kids, to meet their recommended daily needs for omega-3 fatty acids.

 What Is The Recommended Dosage Of Omega-3s In Children?